RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #15

+Fucking stairs man...
+I swear the second day is ALWAYS the hardest when you restart excersizing.
+Your muscles tightening and it hurting like hell to walk results in a lot of failures... but not me today.
+I'm going to get through the next two as well.
+And hopefully tomorrow is a little easier.
+Continued hydration should help me make this consistent as well.
+The first couple weeks.
+I need to get through those consistently and then I should be able to keep this all up.
+That was ridiculously exhausting.

 ## #14

 This morning I started my day with a standing 15 min shower.
 Which is awesome...